 Who should apply?

-- WSU or HU Students who have a strong interest and working knowledge of pharmacy careers
+- Any current high school senior or college students who have a strong interest and working knowledge of pharmacy careers

 - Students with strong academic history in math and science